wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 ### Relationship Class
-Finally, the follwoing parameters are used to define the "One to Many"-realtionship between LOCATION and ASSET.
+Finally, the follwoing parameters are used to define the "One to Many"-relationship between "LOCATION" and "ASSET".
 - **origin_table**: The name of the source table or feature class.
 - **destination_table**: The name of the destination table or feature class.
 - **out_relationship_class**: The name of the relationship class to be created.